NFT-com/analytics/GETTING STARTED.md

 ### Further Reading

-More details about the application's usage and CLI flags can be found at [/cmd/aggregation-api/README.md](/cmd/aggregation-api/README.md).
+More details about the application's usage and CLI flags can be found at [the aggregation API's readme file](/cmd/aggregation-api/README.md).

 ## Graph API